Sora Therapies LLC

 How does it work?

 That said, I do not believe that all prone positioning systems are created equal.
 Before investing in my bodyCushion™, I did a lot of research.
 Other pregnancy cushions and massage tables with abdominal "cut-outs" are non-adjustable, which is a problem.
-Plus, even with a sling under the abdomen, it is difficult if not impossible to get the right amount of support underneath the belly without causing increased intrauterine pressure and/or lumbar curve, especially when massage techniques are applied to the low back.
-I tested such a table with an averagely proportioned pregnant client, and she found it to be very uncomfortable.
+Plus, even with a sling under the abdomen, it is difficult if not impossible to get the right amount of support underneath the belly without causing increased intrauterine pressure and/or increased lumbar extension, especially when massage techniques are applied to the low back.
+I tested such a table with a pregnant client of "average"proportions, and she found it to be very uncomfortable.